 We are pleased to make materials from a past PwC Challenge Case Competition available for professors to use as they deem appropriate for their students.
 The materials are on our faculty website in PwC Faculty Resources.
 We hope this will be a valuable resource.

 We hope you find this information useful.
 Please contact us at email@example.com if we can be of assistance to you.
-We hope you have a great summer and look forward to seeing many of you at the AAA Annual Meeting in Anaheim.